hubspotdev/crm-object-sync/README.md

 ## What this project does:

-This CRM Object Sync repository offers guidelines and practical examples to help maintain data consistency and simplify management across multiple platforms.
+This CRM Object Sync repository offers guidelines and practical examples to help maintain data consistency and simplify management across multiple platforms, now containerized with Docker for easier setup and deployment.

 ## Why is this project useful:

 This project demonstrates how to:

 - Set up HubSpot authentication and generate OAuth access and refresh tokens

-- Create and seed a PostgreSQL database with contact records
+- Create and manage a containerized PostgreSQL database with contact records
+- Sync data between HubSpot and PostgreSQL within a Docker environment:

   - Sync of seeded contact records from the database to HubSpot, saving the generated `hs_object_id`  back to the database

   - Sync contact records from HubSpot to the database:

     - The default sync option uses the Prisma upsert, matching by email.
 If there is a record match, it just adds the `hs_object_id` to the existing record.
 If the contact has no email, it creates a new record in the database.
 The job results will indicate how many records are upsert and the number of new records without email that were created.

     - The second option has more verbose reporting.
 It tries to create a new record in the database.
 If there's already a record with a matching email, it adds the `hs_object_id` to the existing record.
 Contacts without email are just created as normal.
 The results will indicate the number of records created (with or without email) and the number of existing records that the `hs_object_id` was added to.

  ## Getting started with the project:

 ### Setup:

-1. Download and install [PostgreSQL](https://www.postgresql.org/download/), make sure it's running, and create an empty database.
-You need the username and password (defaults username is postgres and no password)

-2. Clone the repo
+1. Clone the repo

-3. Create the .env file with these entries (see examples in the [.env.example](./.env.example) file):
+2. Create the .env file with these entries (see examples in the [.env.example](./.env.example) file):
-     - DATABASE_URL the (local) url to the postgres database (e.g. `postgresql://{username}:{password}@localhost:5432/{database name}`
      - CLIENT_ID from Hubspot public app
      - CLIENT_SECRET from Hubspot public app

-4. Run `npm install` to install the required Node packages.

-5. Run `npm run db-init` to create the necessary tables in PostgreSQL

-6. Optional: Run `npm run db-seed` to seed the database with test data
+     - SEED_DATABASE (Optional: set to true to seed the database)

-7. In your [HubSpot public app](https://developers.hubspot.com/docs/api/creating-an-app), add `localhost:3000/oauth-callback` as a redirect URL, set the required scopes to be those in the [Scopes](#scopes) section down below
+3. In your [HubSpot public app](https://developers.hubspot.com/docs/api/creating-an-app), add `localhost:3000/oauth-callback` as a redirect URL, set the required scopes to be those in the [Scopes](#scopes) section down below

-8. Run `npm run dev` to start the server
+4. Build and run the application:
+- First time setup (with database initialization) `docker-compose up setup --build`

+- Start the application
+`docker-compose up app`

-9. Visit `http://localhost:3000/api/install` in a browser to get the OAuth install link
+5. Visit `http://localhost:3000/api/install` in a browser to get the OAuth install link

 ### Scopes